pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 * `.spec.to.host`: the address of the TiDB cluster to be restored.
 * `.spec.to.port`: the port of the TiDB cluster to be restored.
 * `.spec.to.user`: the accessing user of the TiDB cluster to be restored.
-* `.spec.to.tidbSecretName`: the secret of the credential needed by the TiDB cluster to be restored.
+* `.spec.to.tidbSecretName`: the secret of the user password of the `.spec.to.tidbSecretName` TiDB cluster.